LemonPi/lemonpi.github.io/process.md

  8. Refine understanding of the problem at each step and adjust solutions accordingly
 ----------------------------
- With experience, I've noticed when tools are applicable, and the use of those tools are covered in the <a id="handbook" href="/portfolio/handbook/">Tools Handbook</a>
+ With experience, I've noticed when tools are applicable, and the use of those tools are covered in the
+ <a class="handbook" id="handbook-inline" href="/portfolio/handbook/">Tools Handbook</a>